-The aim of the CDRI Fellowship Programme is to promote research and innovation on disaster resilient infrastructure (DRI).
-It does this by supporting practitioners, academicians, and community leaders, who are working in related fields.
+The CDRI Fellowship Programme aims to promote research and innovation on disaster resilient infrastructure (DRI).
+It does this by supporting practitioners, academicians, and community leaders who are working in related fields.
 The Fellows will have an opportunity to interact and exchange ideas with their peers from across the world.

 The Fellowship is open to all nationals/citizens of CDRI Member Countries.
 Winning proposals are selected through a rigorous three-tiered review system, including double-blind peer reviews and International Jury selection.
 Each project is guided and monitored by two Technical Experts (from a pool of empanelled domain and thematic experts) over a 12-month Fellowship period.

 CDRI offers a lump-sum Fellowship amount up to $15,000 or equivalent, inclusive of all costs and 15% of the honorarium/overhead of endorsing institute.

 The research proposal must be endorsed by any recognized academic or research institute/ government organization.

 At any time, a candidate can be part of up to two research projects under the CDRI Fellowship Programme.

 The grant is paid as a lump-sum amount in two equal instalments.
 The first instalment is released at the beginning of the Fellowship; the second instalment is released after a satisfactory progress of research work towards the third quarter.

 CDRI may consider further collaboration with the best performing researchers and ways to upscale the research projects.